carlosjimz87/StopWatch/README.md

 ## Architecture

 We will be using the **Architecture Components** approach of the [Android Jetpack](https://developer.android.com/jetpack/) libraries.
 This means extensive use of the **MVVM** pattern and **reactive programming**.
 The controller interfaces will be implemented in `ViewModel` classes, views will be represented for their respective `Fragments` and models will be wrapped inside `LiveData` objects.
 LiveData and ViewModels classes are **lifecycle-aware** and they allow the use of **Observer** pattern to handle the app state.
 As a plus, these LiveData objects are **thread-safe** and we can exploit this capacity to create **asynchronous requests** to the API to improve performance.

 With this architecture, our code gains clearness and separation of concerns (with the help of `dependency inversion`) so this facilitates the usage of **TDD**.
 If possible, we will try to apply `dependency injection` using **Hilt** to improve the quality of code and tests.

 In order to maintain the app smooth and because the timer counters is a CPU-bound task, we need to use **parallelism** in our solution.
 To achieve that, we will implement a **kotlin-coroutines** approach.

-For the `API` requests we will use the **Retrofit** library and for data `persistence`, we are going to use **Shared Preferences** due to its simplicity and as part of a `cache` strategy.
+For the `API` requests we will use the **Retrofit** library and for `data persistence`, we are going to use **Shared Preferences** due to its simplicity and as part of a `cache` strategy.
 The corresponding ViewModel will retrieve the records from the appropriate source(API or cache) in every case, through a `repository` pattern.

-To get an effective decoupling of the views, the **Data Binding** and **View Binding** libraries will be helpful.
-Therefore, the views will be `single responsibility` compliance and lightweight in the resources usage.
+To get a nice decoupling of modules, besides the project structure, it will be helpful to use **Data Binding** and **View Binding**.
+This way, the views are more lightweight and `single responsibility` compliant.

-In the UI, we will be using **Material Desing** components mostly.
-For the list of logs, we select the RecyclerView as is more effective than ListView or similars.
-Finally, we will try to create `animations` that provide a better UI/UX by using **Motion Layouts**.
+In the UI we will be using **Material Design**, and for the list of records, we select a `RecyclerView` and `CardView` components.
+Finally, we will try to create `animations` to provide a better UI/UX by using **Motion Layouts**.

 Unit testing will be made in `junit4` and instrumented testing in `Espresso`, the mocking will use `mockk` library.